-The Basin 11 project was initiated through a contract between the TCEQ and H-GAC.
-The tasks for this project were to (1) initiate public outreach and engagement; (2) acquire existing (historical) data and information necessary to inform this report; (3) perform appropriate analyses to document the current state of water quality in the basin and make water quality management recommendations with the concurrence of the TCEQ; and (4) initiate and coordinate Texas Stream Team activities within the basin.
+The Basin project was initiated through a contract between the TCEQ and H-GAC.
+This report is the second report in a series of reports that record the actions, tasks and accomplishments of the TCEQ and H-GAC using the basin approach in Basin 11.
+This report is an update to The Basin Characterization Report for the San Jacinto-Brazos Coastal Basin for Indicator Bacteria (June 2016).
+The tasks for the second year of the project were to (1) build on public outreach and engagement; (2) acquire and update existing (historical) data and information to inform this report; (3) perform appropriate analyses to document the current state of water quality in the Basin and make water quality management recommendations with the concurrence of the TCEQ; (4) conduct special studies on identified segments and initiate water quality planning activities in accordance with TCEQ; and (4) initiate and coordinate Texas Stream Team activities within the Basin.
 This report contains:

-- Information on historical data; - Basin and watershed properties and characteristics; - Summary of historical bacteria data that confirm the State of Texas 303 (d) listings of impairment due to the presence of FIB; - Development of load duration curves; and - A review of water quality management programs in the Basin.
+- Information on historical data, - Basin and watershed properties and characteristics, - Summary of historical bacteria data that confirm the State of Texas 303 (d) listings of impairment due to the presence of FIB, - Development of load duration curves, - Segment special studies, and - review of water quality management programs in the Basin.